 Ingredients: Green peas, glutinous rice flour, corn starch, sugar, salt, soybean oil, wasabi, Yellow 5 & Blue 1

 - May contain traces of peanuts and other tree nuts Contains added food coloring

 It’s your favorite bag of Fritos reimaged to be even better.
 The only ingredients you’ll find on the label are heirloom corn, sunflower oil, and sea salt.

-Popcorn is a classic healthy salty snack.
-What sets this brand apart from the rest is that it’s organic and fortified with B vitamins.
-There are also four grams of protein ser serving.
+What is the healthiest bagged snack?
+Popcorn is a classic healthy salty snack that’s definitely at the top of the list.
+What sets this brand apart from the rest is that it’s organic and made with Himalayan pink salt.

 Whether you want to make your own snack or buy one, there are plenty of healthy salty snack options to choose from that aren't overloaded with sodium.
 Everything on the lists here are more nutrient-rich than your typical vending machine fare and taste a heck of a lot better too.
 It's a snacktime win-win!

 Loading More Posts...